Getting Started with LCC Fusion

 Based on the copyright notice and license conditions you’ve provided, it seems you are using a license similar to the BSD 2-Clause “Simplified” License for your firmware.
 Here is a Markdown (MD) template for the “License” section of your README file that reflects this license.
 Make sure to replace [firmware Name] with the actual name of your firmware project.

-firmware License
+Firmware License

 This firmware is licensed under the BSD 2-Clause “Simplified” License.